mourner/tinyjam/README.md

 <% } %>
 ```

-## Concepts
+## Documentation

 **Tinyjam** doesn't impose any folder structure, processing any data files (`*.md` and `*.yml`) and templates (`*.ejs`) it encounters and copying over anything else.

 ### Data files

-All `*.md` and `*.yml` files inside the working directory are interpreted as **data**, available for any templates all at once as JSON objects.
+All `*.md` and `*.yml` files inside the working directory are interpreted as **data**, available for any templates all at once as JavaScript objects.
 For example, given the following folder structure:

 ```
 ├── posts